 How To Prepare For Otoplasty Surgery

 At UK Aesthetics, we want every patient to feel as though they’re as prepared as possible before any treatment.
-That’s why we invite patients in for an initial consultation to discuss the procedure.
+That’s why we invite patients in for an initial consultation to discuss the otoplasty procedure as you may have many unanswered questions when you ask yourself “should I get an otoplasty?”.
 During this consultation, the surgeon will ask about your medical history, so it’s important that you’re as transparent as possible at this time.
 Our aim is to ensure you’re getting the very best treatment option for you, which we can only do when we’re provided with all the information we need.
 If you do choose to go ahead with the surgery, please note that 6 weeks prior to surgery you’ll be required to:

 - Avoid taking herbal supplements or anti-inflammatory tablets